AlexandreCarlton/idea-settings/README.md

 The link provided will allow developers using the Community Edition of IDEA to expose configuration that is exclusive to the Ultimate edition.

+### Discovering configuration

+Locating the classes that control IDEA configuration can be tricky, especially in the Ultimate edition of IntelliJ IDEA (as the source is not available).
+A process to locate the relevant classes is as follows:

+ 1. Configure the setting to be exposed in a sample project.
+ 1. Discover the file modified as a result of this (perhaps by grepping `.idea`).
+ 1. `zipgrep` the component/filename in the relevant plugin jar.

 ### Configuring IDEA configuration/system paths

 By default, `//:apply-idea-settings` will create random temporary directories